 Also known as 언어모임.
 There are plenty of these kinds of parties in many different areas of Seoul.
 Some of these include:

 There are always a good number of Korean people eager to make new friends with foreigners.
 If you’re also interested in learning Korean, many of them will also be willing to help you learn Korean as well.
 A lot of the people that come here may also be good at English as well, so if you’re not very confident in your Korean, this is a good place to start — there’s no judgment, and there will be plenty of people excited to chat with you!

 Languagecast has a meeting in Chloris coffee shop in Hongdae every Monday evening, and entry is simply the price of one coffee.
-Danny’s Party is held on Saturday nights in the hotspots of Seoul, such as Hongdae, Itaewon, Gangnam, Shinchon, or Hyehwa.
-The charge is 20,000 won.
-It’s a bit steep, but a good deal considering the 무제한 (unlimited) food and drinks provided.
+The Seoul English Party is in the hotspots of Seoul, such as Hongdae, Itaewon, Gangnam, Shinchon, or Hyehwa.
+The charge can vary depending on the event.
+It can be a good chance to meet new people whom you might have things in common.

-I highly suggest this method for anyone who’s coming to Korea to visit.
+We highly suggest this method for anyone who’s coming to Korea to visit.
 Not only can you get the authentic experience by living in a Korean household, but you also save yourself a few bucks you would have spent in a hotel.
 Now, who can say no to that?
 Staying with a Korean host is a great way to make a quick connection and find out new information about where you’re staying — if you luck out, you may even make a friend who would be interested in exploring Korea with you.
 Even those of you already live in Korea or if staying at another person’s house isn’t your cup of tea, this is still a great way to arrange meetings with locals just to hang out for some 삼겹살 or drinks.

 Couchsurfing isn’t the only website from which you can meet friends from the internet though.
 Other sites include SeoulMate, Friends In Korea, and MyKoreanfriends.com.
 SeoulMate is particularly good if you’re looking to find a group of friends who can take you to the popular sightseeing places of Seoul — there are tons of active users, and it’s a great way to turn a solo trip into a shared experience.

 3. Your Own Hobbies